cloudflare/cloudflare-docs/products/waf/src/content/ddos-l34-mitigation/configure-api.md

 Configure the Cloudflare HTTP L3/4 Managed Ruleset by defining overrides at the account level using the [Rulesets API](https://developers.cloudflare.com/firewall/cf-rulesets/rulesets-api).

 Each account has the Cloudflare HTTP L3/4 Managed Ruleset enabled by default.
-This means that you do not need to deploy the Managed Ruleset to the `ddos_l4` phase ruleset explicitly.
-You only have to create a rule in the phase ruleset to deploy the Managed Ruleset if you need to configure overrides.
+This means that you do not need to deploy the Managed Ruleset to the `ddos_l4` phase entry point ruleset explicitly.
+You only have to create a rule in the phase entry point to deploy the Managed Ruleset if you need to configure overrides.

 ## Configure an override for the HTTP L3/4 Managed Ruleset